Fred Ruiz Castro: The Martial Law years

 Castro, together with Justice Querube Makalintal, was the ‘swing vote’ in the Ratification Cases which upheld the 1973 Constitution, which paved the way of extending Marcos’ regime.
 When the question of whether the petitioners are entitled to relief, the two justices answered ‘No’, thus upholding the 1973 Constitution and made legitimate the rule of Marcos and his power.

+Castro's grave at the Libingan ng mga Bayani.

 Castro approved of the Martial Law years, as reflected in his decisions / opinions and public statements.
 In one of the cases involving the writ of habeas corpus of Marcos critic Benigno Aquino Jr., he said, in a concurring opinion, that the declaration of Martial Law automatically suspends the application of the said writ, thus effectively depriving the former senator of such privilege.

 In a speech to the 8th World Peace Through Law Conference held in Manila, Castro proclaimed:

 “Martial law is known to the west as the drastic solution to a violent situation...
 In the Philippines, this primary purpose remains, but it has been enlarged to embrace also the extirpation of the ills and conditions which spawned the riot, the anarchy and the rebellion!”